Nico-Posada/Geometry-Dash-2.2-Stat-Editor/README.md

 # 2.2 IS OUT!!!!
 The method for reading the game's stats hasnt been changed, but a few of the offsets did change, so those have been updated.
-New things were added so you can modify those too.
+New stats were added so you can modify those too.

 # Geometry Dash Stat Editor
 Stat editor for Geometry Dash.
 Game blew up in popularity for some reason, and I figured it would be a fun game to try to mod.